Cinematographic Territories

 From 4 July to 25 July 2026 at the Cinemas Utopia of Avignon

-The Cinematographic Territories create a dialogue between live theatre and cinema, in collaboration with the Utopia cinemas in Avignon.
+The Territoires Cinématographiques create a dialogue between live theatre and cinema, in collaboration with the Utopia cinemas in Avignon.
 Each day, film screenings are followed by discussions where audiences have the chance to meet and engage with artists, choreographers, filmmakers, activists, critics, and journalists invited to the Festival d’Avignon.
 These moments represents an opportunity to expand our perspective on the themes explored on stage, to discover films from diverse cultures, and to connect with parallel events such as the Café des idées.

 In Resonance with the plays